How to Clean a Shower Curtain

 Cleaning a fabric shower curtain requires a bit of extra care to remove stains, mold, and mildew.
 Follow these steps for cleaning a fabric shower curtain:

-1. Check instructions: Always check the care instructions on your fabric curtain’s tag for specific washing or cleaning recommendations provided by the manufacturer.
+1. Check instructions: First check the care instructions on the shower curtain tag for specific washing or cleaning recommendations provided by the manufacturer.

 2. Pre-treat stains: Use a mild detergent or stain remover and gently rub the stained areas.